Pittsburgh South & East Offices' Caregiver of the Year Nominees

 Marge has been an employee of the local Comfort Keepers office for the past three years.
 She has touched the lives of many clients and their families, and although each relationship has been uniquely different, Marge has embraced each with determination, compassion and integrity.
 Marge’s goal to “make people happy” has been actualized and the expectations of her clients’ have been exceeded.

-Marge’s most remarkable example of exceeding expectations as a caregiver was in the service she provided to Robert.
+Marge’s most remarkable example of exceeding expectations as a home care aide was in the service she provided to Robert.
 At 101 years old, Robert needed help with homemaking services and enjoyed the companionship at meal times.
 One day he expressed an interest in writing his memoirs.
 On Marge’s next visit she brought along a tape recorder and thus began the story telling of a boy from the south that arrived in Pittsburgh, via train, at the age of 19 and the 82 years that followed.

 Marge is a woman of integrity and humility, qualities that are inherent in this prestigious award.
 She is most deserving of this national recognition.
 She truly is a Comfort Keeper in mind, body and spirit!